-Each year, the Commissioner seeks school nominations of high school seniors for the U.S. Presidential Scholars Program.
+Each year, the Massachusetts Department of Elementary and Secondary Education's (DESE) Commissioner seeks school nominations of high school seniors for the U.S. Presidential Scholar's Program.

-Each year, the Commissioner seeks school nominations of high school seniors for the U.S. Presidential Scholars Program.
 The U.S. Presidential Scholars Program was established in 1964, by executive order of the President, to recognize and honor some of our nation's most distinguished graduating high school seniors.
-In 2015, the program was extended to recognize students who demonstrate ability and accomplishment in career and technical education fields.
-Each year up to approximately 160 students from across the country are named by the U.S. Department of Education as Presidential Scholars, one of the nation's highest honors for high school students.
+Each year up to approximately 160 students from across the country are named by the U.S. Department of Education (U.S. DOE) as Presidential Scholars, one of the nation's highest honors for high school students.

-Scholars are chosen on the basis of their accomplishments in many areas — academics, leadership, and involvement in school and the community — and represent excellence in education and the promise of greatness in America's youth.
-U.S. Presidential Scholars are honored for their accomplishments during the National Recognition Program each June.
-To commemorate their achievement, the Scholars are awarded the Presidential Scholars Medallion.
+Scholars are chosen based on their accomplishments in many areas — academics, leadership, and involvement in their school and the community and represent excellence in education and the promise of greatness in America's youth.
+U.S. Presidential Scholars are honored for their accomplishments during the National Recognition Program each June and to commemorate their achievement, the Scholars are awarded the Presidential Scholars Medallion.

 Massachusetts Department of Elementary and Secondary Education 75 Pleasant Street, Malden, MA 02148-4906